open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-docker-tutorial.md

 Go to https://docs.docker.com/engine/install/#supported-platforms and select your Operating System under Platform column, follow the "Prerequisites" section, then follow "Installation methods - Install using the xxx repository".

-### Check to see if it works

-After installation, try to run `docker` in your terminal/command prompt and see if it outputs the help message without error.

 ## Run Planet with Docker

+Now that Docker is installed, run `docker` in your terminal or command prompt.
+If it's installed correctly, you'll see the help message without any errors.
+Once confirmed, follow the directions below to spin up Planet on your OS.

 ### Windows